Austin and the Texas Hill Country

 With spring water ranging from 65F to 75F, new water is pumped into the pool every other day.
 The bathhouse dates back to the Depression and was a project of the Works Progress Administration (WPA).

-Located at 401 Deep Eddy Drive open year-round.
-Open 11 a.m. to 8 p.m. for recreational swim with life guards.
-Adult admission for adults is $9, juniors (12 to 17) and seniors (62+) is $5, kids (1 to 12) is $4 and babies are free.
+Located at 401 Deep Eddy Drive, it is open year-round.
+It is open from 8 a.m. to 8 p.m. for recreational swimming with lifeguards.
+Adult admission is $9, juniors (12 to 17) and seniors (62+) are $5, kids (1 to 12) are $4, and babies are free.

 3. McKinney Falls State Park in Austin

 In addition to water sports, try hiking or mountain biking, wildlife spotting and birdwatching.
-Make it a weekend with 80 campsites, including RV and hike-in sites screened shelters, group shelters and a group dining hall.
+Make it a weekend with 80 campsites, including RV and hike-in sites, screened shelters, group shelters and a group dining hall.

 Located 10 miles southeast of downtown Austin at 5808 McKinney Falls Parkway.
 Adult day-use admission (12+) is $6.
 Open 8 a.m. to 10 p.m.
 Online reservations are recommended during the summer.